-D.5.d.i Plain x-rays may be performed to rule out other shoulder pathology.
+Indications: Plain x-rays may be performed to rule out other shoulder pathology.

-D.5.e Non-Operative Treatment Procedures (Bursitis of the Shoulder)

-- D.5.e.i Benefits may be achieved through non-operative treatment procedures, such as immobilization, therapeutic exercise, alteration of occupation and work station, thermal therapy, and ultrasound.
-Exclusive use of passive modalities should be limited to the first 2-3 weeks during the acute phase of shoulder discomfort, and accompanied by active therapies as soon as these are appropriate. - D.5.e.ii May return to work without overhead activities and lifting with involved arm until cleared by physician for those and heavier activities. - D.5.e.iii Additional modalities/treatment procedures may include physical medicine and rehabilitation including instruction in therapeutic exercise, proper work technique and manual therapy; vocational rehabilitation, vocational assessment and interdisciplinary team approach.
-Biofeedback is not recommended.
+- D.5.e Non-Operative Treatment Procedures - D.5.e.i Benefits may be achieved through non-operative treatment procedures, such as immobilization, therapeutic exercise, alteration of occupation and workstation, thermal therapy, and ultrasound.

+Exclusive use of passive modalities should be limited to the first two to three weeks during the acute phase of shoulder discomfort and accompanied by active therapies as soon as these are appropriate.

+- D.5.e.ii May return to work without overhead activities and lifting with involved arm until cleared by physician for those and heavier activities. - D.5.e.iii Additional modalities/treatment procedures may include physical medicine and rehabilitation including instruction in therapeutic exercise, proper work technique and manual therapy; vocational rehabilitation, vocational assessment and interdisciplinary team approach.

+Biofeedback

+D.5.e.iv Medications such as nonsteroidal anti-inflammatories, oral steroids and analgesics may be considered.

+D.5.e.v Intrabursal Injection with Steroids

+Recommended

-- D.5.e.iv Medications such as nonsteroidal anti-inflammatories, oral steroids and analysics may be considered. - D.5.e.v Intrabursal injection with steroids may be therapeutic. - Frequency: Not more than 2-3 times annually.
-Usually 1 or 2 injections adequate.
-A minimum of 3 weeks interval between injections is recommended. - Time to produce effect: Within 3 days with corticosteroids. - Maximum duration: Limited to 3 injections annually to the same site.
+Frequency: Not more than two to three times annually.
+Usually one or two injections adequate.
+A minimum of three weeks interval between injections is recommended.

-D.5.f Operative Procedures (Bursitis of the Shoulder)
+Maximum duration: Limited to three injections annually to the same site.

-Operative Procedures are not commonly indicated for pure bursitis.
+Not Recommended - for pure bursitis.

-D.6 IMPINGEMENT SYNDROME
+D.6 Impingement Syndrome